Jrdevangel/aerol-neaDonBosco/README.md

 # Flight Booking Backend

 This is the backend application for a flight booking system.
-It provides RESTful API endpoints for managing flights, reservations, users, and other related functionalities.
+It provides RESTful API endpoints for managing flights, seats, users, and other related functionalities.

 ## Frontend Repository